 - College credit, which is completely transferrable to all UNC System Institutions, as well as many private schools and out-of-state universities and colleges. - College credit toward a credential, certificate or diploma in a technical career. - Workforce Continuing Education credit toward an industry-recognized credential or certification. - A high school diploma and two years of college credit in four to five years through cooperative innovative high schools (Hoke County students only).

 Upon meeting eligibility requirements, students may enroll in a College Transfer pathway, a curriculum Career and Technical Education pathway, a Workforce Continuing Education pathway, or SandHoke Early College High School (Hoke County students only).
+Students may be concurrently enrolled in two pathways as follows:

-- · Two career-technical pathways, - Two Workforce Continuing Education pathways. - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway, - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.
+- Two career-technical pathways, - Two Workforce Continuing Education pathways, - One career-technical pathway and one Workforce Continuing Education pathway, - One college transfer pathway (if eligible) and career technical pathway, - One college transfer pathway (if eligible) and one Workforce Continuing Education pathway.